InkSpiredTO/InkSpiredTO/README.md

 ## Hi there 👋

--  🔭 I’m currently working on setting up a Coding Club for K-12
-- 🌱 I’m currently learning Robotics programming
+- 🌱 I’m currently learning how to apply engineering principles and design to improve healthcare.
 - 😄 Pronouns: They/Them

 <!--